tkrabel/bamboolib/installation/conda_venv/setup_and_installation.md

 Press y to proceed.
 This will install the Python version and all the associated anaconda packaged libraries at `<path_to_your_anaconda_location>/anaconda/envs/bamboolib_venv`

 ### 2. Activate your virtual environment

-`bamboolib_venv` is the name you gave to your environement at creation.

 ```bash
 conda activate bamboolib_venv